therekrab/frc-programming-reference/source/advanced/debugging/3_5_1_causes.rst

      - Although accounting for each possible way that each way the robot can fail is difficult, it becomes easier with practice.
-Especially as the robot practices, the robot's actions need to be carefully analyzed and *anything* out of the ordinary thoroughly, because failure to do so often results in unexpected behavior later.
+Especially as the robot practices, the robot's actions need to be carefully analyzed and *anything* out of the ordinary thoroughly examined, because failure to do so often results in unexpected behavior later.

 Physical failures
 -----------------